 If you decide to unilaterally enroll your child in a private school after the school district made a free appropriate public education available to your child, the school district is not required to pay for the cost of your child's education.
 In order to obtain reimbursement for the cost of the private school from the school district, including special education and related services, you must first attempt to obtain the consent of the school district, and establish that the school district does not have an appropriate program for your child.
-Reimbursement may be denied or reduced if: 1) at the most recent IEP meeting that you attended prior to removal of your child from the public school, you did not inform the IEP Team that you were rejecting the placement proposed by the school district to provide a free appropriate public education to your child, including a statement of your concerns and your intent to enroll your child in a private school at public school, you did not give written notice to the school district of your concerns regarding the school district's proposed placement and your intent to enroll your intent to enroll your child in a private school at public school, you did not give written notice to the school district of your concerns regarding the school district's proposed placement and your intent to enroll your child in a private school at public school at public expense.
+Reimbursement may be denied or reduced if: 1) at the most recent IEP meeting that you attended prior to removal of your child from the public school, you did not inform the IEP Team that you were rejecting the placement proposed by the school district to provide a free appropriate public education to your child, including a statement of your concerns and your intent to enroll your child from the public school at public expense; or 2) at least 10 business days prior to the removal of your child from the public school district of your concerns regarding the school district's proposed placement and your intent to enroll your child in a private school at public school at public expense.